House sitting holidays as a slow travel experience

-House sitting offers a travel alternative, not only for full-time nomads and retirees, but also for those wanting to experience a different kind of short vacation – a more immersive break, where you give something back, exchanging your pet care expertise for a place to stay.
+House sitting holidays offer a travel alternative, not only for full-time nomads and retirees, but also for those wanting to experience a different kind of short vacation - a more immersive break, where you give something back, exchanging your pet care expertise for a place to stay.
 Both parties experience an exchange of value.

 Traveling has become more and more stressful, as so many people have the financial means to organize trips away to visit popular destinations around the world.
 Coupled with a wide range of accommodation options and prices, it's becoming easier for all ages, from the young gap-year students to the more adventurous retirees and seniors, to travel further, and more frequently.